What is Blood Pressure and how is it measured?

-Blood Pressure is measured by an instrument known as sphygmomanometer.
+Blood Pressure is measured by an instrument known as a sphygmomanometer.
 There are some steps for measuring blood pressure :

 - Firstly, a rubber cuff is wrapped around the person’s arm whose blood pressure is to be measured.
 Then, rubber cuff is inflated by pumping air at a pressure of about 200 mm Hg to the brachial artery.
 This pressure you can see it in the instrument sphygmomanometer.
-No sound is heard when stethoscope is placed on the artery of the arm.
+No sound is heard when a stethoscope is placed on the artery of the arm.

 - When the rubber cuff pressure is further reduced by deflating it more and more.
-The cuff pressure when the tapping sound in stethoscope just disappears and gives the diastolic pressure.
+The cuff pressure when the tapping sound in the stethoscope just disappears and gives the diastolic pressure.

 In this way, blood pressure is measured.
 It can also be explained: When high pressure of 200 mm Hg is applied to the arm by the rubber cuff, the brachial artery gets closed and no blood flows in it.
 As a result, no tapping sound is heard in the stethoscope placed on the artery because blood is not flowing.
 But when the rubber cuff pressure is reduced and becomes equal to the systolic pressure, blood slightly starts flowing through arteries and the first sound heard on the stethoscope.
 Further, when the rubber cuff pressure is reduced and becomes equal to diastolic pressure, the artery opens up fully, blood flows and the sound finally disappears.